Are Futons Bad For Your Back?

 Use a Sturdy Frame

 A solid wood or metal frame is best.
-Avoid less durable materials like plastic or fiberboard which won’t provide a stable base.
-Bi-fold futon frames that allow the mattress to be adjusted to different angles can be helpful for reading or watching TV, but for sleeping keep the mattress flat for the best back support.
+Avoid less durable materials like plastic or fiberboard, which will not provide a stable base.

 Practice Good Sleep Hygiene